 1 - look at the premises and see whether any elimination rules apply (i.e. if you have a conjunction, you'll probably want to use conjunction Elim; if you have a disjunction, you'll probably want to use disjunction Elim; etc. One exception is that negation Elim is not useful on garden-variety negations, but only on double negations).

-2 - look at the conclusion and see whether any intro rules would get you there (if the conclusion is a conjunction, it's usually easiest to derive the conjuncts separately and then use conjunction Intro to get the final conclusion; if the conclusion is a negation, it may be a good idea to try to get it by negation Intro.
-One exception: disjunction Intro is usually not the best way to derive a disjunction, because often you won't be able to prove the disjuncts separately.)
+2 - look at your current goal and see whether any intro rules would get you there (if the goal is a conjunction, it's usually easiest to derive the conjuncts separately and then use conjunction Intro to get the final conclusion; if the conclusion is a negation, it may be a good idea to try to get it by negation Intro.
+One exception: disjunction Intro is usually not the best way to derive a disjunction, because usually you won't be able to prove either of the disjuncts separately.)

 3 - if it looks like nothing else will work, try negation intro.